Pioneertown in San Bernardino County, California — The American West (Pacific Coastal)

 Erected 2004 by Billy Holcomb Chapter No. 1069, E Clampus Vitus in cooperation with the Pioneertown Post Office.
 (Marker Number 117.)

 Location.
 34° 9.418′ N, 116° 29.928′ W. Marker is in Pioneertown, California, in San Bernardino County.
-Marker is on Mane Street east of Tom Click for map.
+Marker is on Mane Street east of Tom Mix Road, on the right when traveling east.
 Marker is located approximately 100 feet southeast of the intersection.
+Touch for map.
 Marker is at or near this postal address: 53441 Mane Street, Pioneertown CA 92268, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
 Warren's Well (approx. 5.6 miles away); Morongo Indian Village (approx. 8.6 miles away); The Integratron (approx. 11 miles away).